 VCS® Xprop is designed to help find X-related issues at RTL and reduce the requirement for lengthy gate-level simulations.
-The simulation semantics of conditional constructs in both HDL languages, Verilog and VHDL, are insufficient to accurately model the ambiguity inherent in un-initialized registers and poweron reset values.
+The simulation semantics of conditional constructs in both HDL languages, Verilog and VHDL, are insufficient to accurately model the ambiguity inherent in un-initialized registers and power on reset values.
 These issues are particularly problematic when the indeterminate states that are modeled as ‘X’ values become control expressions.

 One of the most common sources of simulation differences highlighted when VCS Xprop is enabled is incorrect initialization sequences.
 The behavior is typically caused by a reset or clock signal transitioning from 0 to X, 1 to X or vice-versa.
-If a flip-flop is sensitive to the rising edge of its clock signal, an X to 1 transition will trigger the flip-flop and pass the value from input to output when coded using the Verilog posedge or the traditional VHDL flip-flop behavioral code: clk’event and clk’1’.
+If a flip-flop is sensitive to the rising edge of its clock signal, an X to 1 transition will trigger the flip-flop and pass the value from input to output when coded using the Verilog posedge or the traditional VHDL flip-flop behavioral code: clk’event’ and clk’1’.
 Conversely, if the flip-flop is coded using the VHDL rising_edge(event) construct, the flip-flop will not load a new value.
-Effectively, the Verilog construct as well as one VHDL construct consider the X to 1 transition as true while the other VHDL construct considers it as false.
+Effectively, the Verilog construct as well as one of VHDL constructs considers the X to 1 transition as true while the other VHDL construct considers it as false.
 However, in a VCS Xprop simulation, the same clock transition will cause the flip-flop to merge the input and output, possibly resulting in an unknown value.
-Hence, to effectively load new values onto a flip-flop, you must ensure that clock signals have valid and stable values, which will be shown in RTL run through a VCS Xprop-enabled simulation.
+Hence, to effectively load new values onto a flip-flop, you must ensure that clock signals have valid and stable values, which will be shown in RTL run through a VCS Xprop enabled simulation.